Skip to content

 This is not a hypothetical.
 It is Kathleen Thelen’s collective action failure, playing out in real time across the AI capability landscape.
 When the benefits of development are portable but the costs are local, individual firms under-invest.
 Every company waits for someone else to build the talent pipeline.
 Nobody builds it.
 The market fails.

 The problem is worse for small and medium enterprises.
-A 200-person firm cannot maintain what we call a Genius Bar — a supervised practice environment with L4+ practitioners available for real-time mentoring, review, and challenge.
+A 200-person firm cannot maintain what we call an AI Guildhall Studio — a supervised practice environment with L4+ practitioners available for real-time mentoring, review, and challenge.
 They do not have enough Orchestrators on staff.
 They do not have the volume of diverse AI problems to create the progressive challenge environment that development requires.
 They cannot absorb the cost of mistakes during the learning phase without risking the business.

 Germany solved an analogous problem centuries ago with mandatory IHK and HWK chambers — shared institutions where firms collectively funded apprenticeship infrastructure, master craftsmen examined journeymen from other workshops, and the cost of developing the next generation was distributed across the economy rather than borne by whichever firm happened to hire the apprentice first.